Advantages of E-Learning

 Due to simplified logistics and lowered travel costs, among other factors, learning institutions who utilize E-Learning can expect to save 50% to 70% on overall training costs.
 How, exactly?

-Let’s bring some real-life examples.
+Let’s bring some real-life examples of e-learning to the table.

 The University of North Carolina in Charlotte (UNC) is an excellent example of cost-efficiency.
 UNC claims that they managed to save US$5,000,000 in 2010 by focusing on e-learning rather than traditional classroom-based learning.
 Additionally, they saw an increased number of total students in their faculties.
 These savings came from the simple fact that they did not have to make investments into business premises to facilitate learning.
 Virtual classrooms have no need for physical lecture halls, which tend to get very costly.